Scripture Reference: Nehemiah 1-8

 When Nehemiah arrived in Jerusalem he made a special trip around the city to have a look at the walls.
 He wanted to see things himself without anyone else around, so he went alone at night.
 He rode a horse all around the walls and saw everything that needed to be fixed.

 Soon Nehemiah organised everyone to work on the wall.
-The Jews wanted the have a wall around their city so lots of people volunteered to help.
+The Jews wanted to have a wall around their city so lots of people volunteered to help.
 At first everyone worked very hard but soon their work was interrupted.
 Neighbours from other cities came and started bothering the workers.
 They made fun of them and said that they did not know how to build walls.
 But the workers did not stop.
 Nehemiah kept praying that God would help them keep on doing the right thing even if people made fun of them.

 Next the neighbours decided to attack the workers to make them stop.
 When Nehemiah heard about that plan he started making sure that there were always guards (all day and all night) to protect the workers when they were busy at the walls.